Class41/OS-Proj6/README.md

 !!!
 Important !!!

 When you launch oss, it may take longer than 2 seconds.
 This is is because of I/O. Give it about 15 seconds you will get a termination prompt.

+Statistics are printed TO THE CONSOLE after program termination.
+This is in an effort to make things easier to see.
 ## How to Run
 ```
 $ make